SantMiro/SantMiro_Portfolio/README.md

 ## [Project 1: Bird Song Classification App](https://github.com/SantMiro/Song_Bird_App)

-This repository contains all the files used for building a bird song classification model and web app.
+This repository contains all the files used for building a bird song classification model and web app using Flask.

 The purpose of this application is to develop and train a CNN model for classification of bird songs between different type of species.
 The test accuracy of the trained data was 84%.